SpectrTech/CIABuilder/README.md

 ## CIABuilder - Toolkit v0.0.1b

-Simply convert your .3dsx files to .cia
+Simply convert a .3dsx file to .cia

 ### Installation:
 Make sure you have bannertool and makerom installed before running these.